-There are three types of spiders that are commonly found in the Southeast; the brown recluse, black widow and house spider.
+There are three types of spiders that are commonly found in the Southeast: the brown recluse, black widow, and house spider.

 Are brown recluse and black widow spiders aggressive?

 No, they are not particularly aggressive.
 These spiders like to live in dark, enclosed places and generally only bite when they are startled or accidentally come into contact with a person.
 They want to stay undisturbed and unnoticed and therefore do not seek out contact with humans.
 The majority of brown recluse and black widow bites tend to be misdiagnosed; either they are not spider bites at all, or are actually from the yellow sac spider, which is a more aggressive but less dangerous species.
 However, if you have a reason to suspect you or someone you know has been bitten, you should seek out medical attention just in case.

 Why do I have house spiders?